 Ajo in Pima County, Arizona — The American Mountains (Southwest)

 Other nearby markers.
-At least 3 other markers are within 2 miles of this marker, measured as the crow flies.
-The Ajo Mining District (here, next to this marker); The Mine Manager's House Old Clarkston Cemetery (approx. 1½ miles away).
+At least 5 other markers are within 2 miles of this marker, measured as the crow flies.
+The City of Ajo (here, next to this marker); Ajo Train Depot (about 500 feet away, measured in a direct line); Curley School (about 700 feet away); The Mine Manager's House (approx. half a mile away); Old Clarkston Cemetery (approx. 1˝ miles away).

 More about this marker.
 Marker is mounted on the base of the flagpole in front of the Pima County Building known as the G.T.
 "Tom" Alley Courthouse

 Credits.
 This page was last revised on July 26, 2018.
-This page originally submitted on May 16, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,226 times since then and 16 times this year.
-Photos: 1, 2, 3, 4. submitted on May 16, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+It was originally submitted on May 17, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,028 times since then and 75 times this year.
+Photos: 1. submitted on May 17, 2010, by Bill Kirchner of Tucson, Arizona.
+2, 3. submitted on May 16, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.